“The privilege of a lifetime is being who you are.”

-A depth psychological approach to treatment assumes that a combination of conscious and unconscious aspects – feelings, thoughts, memories, impulses—co-exist in the mind, and that both the conscious and unconscious aspects influence our relationships, behaviors, and experience.
-Each of us has moments when an outward expression contradicts an inner desire or intention.
-Expressions such as “I wasn’t myself,” or “it just came out of my mouth,” or “I don’t know why I did that,” convey the power of the unconscious mind to overtake our thoughts and our actions – as though we are seized by a part of ourselves of which we are unaware.
+A depth psychological perspective in therapy assumes that both conscious and unconscious parts of the self—thoughts, feelings, memories, wishes, impulses—co-exist in the mind, and that both the conscious and unconscious influence our behaviors and relationships.
+Each of us has moments when an outward expression contradicts what we intend to do or say.
+Statements such as “I wasn’t myself” or “it just came out of my mouth” or “I don’t know why I did that” convey the power of the unconscious to overtake our thoughts and actions.

-Depth psychology views moments like these as cues that the psyche is somehow out of balance.
-We may be aware that we are behaving in particular, troublesome ways in our relationships, but unaware as to why.
-We may be aware that we are feeling certain powerful emotional states, but unaware of the source or deeper meaning of these emotions, and so unable to cope with them effectively.
+Depth Psychology views moments like these as cues that the psyche is out of balance.
+We may be aware that we are behaving in troublesome ways in our relationships, but unaware as to why.
+We may be aware that we are feeling powerful emotions, but unaware of the source of these emotions, and so unable to cope with them effectively.

-From this perspective psychological symptoms are understood to be important, meaningful communications from the deep layers of the mind.
-The despair of a depression, the gnawing of an obsessive thought, the compulsion to eat or cut or count, the constant pull or worry of anxiety—these are signs of internal conflict or mental pain, and they call for thoughtful attention.
+From this perspective psychological symptoms are understood to be important communications.
+The darkness of a depression, the gnawing of an obsessive thought, the intrusion of anxiety—these are signs of inner conflict or mental pain, and they call for thoughtful attention.

-But it isn’t necessary to have a specific problem to find depth psychotherapy useful and beneficial.
-It is, fundamentally, a process through which we come to know ourselves more deeply, evaluate our ways of thinking and decision-making, and understand our patterns and style of being in relationships.
-With this understanding we are opened to possibilities for new choices and positive changes—giving us the psychological grounding for creating more purposeful, meaningful, and satisfying lives.
+But it isn’t necessary to have a specific problem to find psychotherapy useful and beneficial.
+It is a process in which we come to know ourselves deeply, evaluate our decision-making, understand our relationship patterns.
+With this knowledge we are opened to possibilities for new choices and positive changes—giving us the psychological grounding for creating more purposeful, meaningful, and satisfying lives.